tiZyJoshi/TheMonolithProblem/README.md

 [https://github.com/ogxd/kmeans-clustering-unity](https://github.com/ogxd/kmeans-clustering-unity)
 and each cluster gets a unique color.

-You can add (random) force to each sphere by hitting f Hitting c will calculate clusters and add the same amount of (random) force to each member of a cluster (Once, this worked, currently, it does not)
+You can add (random) force to each sphere by hitting f.
+Hitting c will calculate clusters and add the same amount of (random) force to each member of a cluster (Once, this worked, currently, it does not)